 By 1980, when the Decca/London Records catalogue was sold to Polygram and distribution of indie labels was discontinued, Greg Hambleton stopped signing new acts and devoted himself to administrating his music publishing catalogues, Axe Music and Belsize Park Music.

-The label remained dormant until 2012 when Greg once again took up performing and recorded and released a CD of his own songs written throughout his career entitled “Summer Songs“.
-Further releases by Thundermug, Steel River, Rain, Gary & Dave and other artists make this unique record catalogue available to the public.
+The label remained dormant until 2012 when Greg once again took up performing and recorded and released a CD of his own songs written throughout his career entitled “Summer Songs” and in 2017 his ten song album ‘Between The Sea And The Sky‘.
+New re-mastered releases by Thundermug, Steel River, Rain with Charity Brown, Gary & Dave and other artists have now made this unique record catalogue available to the public.